Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Introduction:

 Quantum spin liquids\cite{Balents2010,Savary2017,Zhou2017} have been the subject of considerable interest since the concept was first introduced in 1973 by Anderson, who suggested that geometrical frustration on the triangular lattice could lead to a resonating valence bond ground state of the antiferromagnetic Heisenberg model\cite{Anderson1973}.
 Although it is now known that the Heisenberg model on the triangular lattice in fact exhibits a three-sublattice $120^\circ$ order in the ground state\cite{Huse1988,White2007}, antiferromagnetic models on the triangular lattice remain some of the most promising systems to realize a phase in which spins remain disordered even down to zero temperature.
 The triangular lattice has seemed particularly promising since the work of Shimizu {\it et al.}, who found that the organic crystal $\kappa$-(BEDT-TTF)$_2$Cu$_2$(CN)$_3$, which is well-described by independent 2D layers with nearly isotropic triangular lattice structure, shows no sign of spin-ordering even down to tens of mK, indicative of a possible spin liquid ground state\cite{Shimizu2003}.
 Subsequent studies of this crystal have found that the heat capacity is $T$-linear at low temperature\cite{Yamashita2008}, suggesting the presence of low-lying gapless excitations, but also that the thermal conductivity has no such $T$-linear contribution\cite{Yamashita2008b}, indicating to the contrary that there is a gap in the energy spectrum.
-The true nature of spin liquid phases in this and other triangular lattice materials such as EtMe$_3$Sb[Pd(dmit)$_2$]$_2$\cite{Itou2008,Itou2009,Yamashita2010,Itou2010} remains unclear.
+Another triangular lattice material, EtMe$_3$Sb[Pd(dmit)$_2$]$_2$, was until recently believed to show $T$-linear behavior in both the heat capacity and thermal conductivity\cite{Itou2008,Itou2009,Yamashita2010,Itou2010}, but new experiments show that it too may exhibit gapped thermal transport\cite{Ni2019,BourgeoisHope2019,Yamashita2019}.
+The true nature of the spin liquid phases in these and other triangular lattice materials\cite{Law2017,Li2019,Zeng2019} such as YbMgGaO$_4$\cite{Li2016,Shen2017} remains unclear.